-Michael Sammons, D.M.A. currently serves as the Percussion Area Head at the University of Utah.
-Sammons is recognized as a versatile performer in solo and chamber, symphonic, the marching percussion arts and non-western musical styles.
-In addition to his work with the Utah Symphony Orchestra and Utah Opera, he consistently performs with the Ballet West Orchestra, Pioneer Theater Company, Utah Chamber Artists and NOVA (New Music Chamber Series).
-His work can be heard on ESPN, local media outlets and diverse recording projects such as the Utah Symphony Orchestra and UA STEEL, the University of Arizona Steel Band.
+Michael Sammons, D.M.A. serves as the Percussion Area Head at the University of Utah.
+Sammons is recognized as a versatile performer in solo and chamber, symphonic, marching percussion arts and non-western musical styles.
+In addition to his work with the Utah Symphony Orchestra, he performs with the Utah Opera, Ballet West Orchestra, various theater venues including Pioneer Theater Company, Capitol and Eccles Theaters, Utah Chamber Artists and NOVA (New Music Chamber Series).
+He also directs the newly founded “Street Beats Drumline” for the NBA’s Utah Jazz.
+His work can be heard on ABC, ESPN, TNT and local media outlets as well as diverse recording projects including the Utah Symphony Orchestra.

-Sammons has appeared extensively throughout the U.S. and in Brazil as a guest artist and clinician including multiple performances at the Percussive Arts Society International Convention (PASIC), Universidad Federal de Rio de Janeiro and de Recife in Brazil, various Percussive Arts Society’s “Days of Percussion”, National Association for Music Education, and numerous state Music Educators Association Conventions as well as prominent university and high school programs across the U.S. He has performed with orchestras in Florida, Arizona, and Alabama where he was percussionist / assistant timpanist with the Mobile Symphony Orchestra from 2008-2012.
-Sammons is an artist endorsee for Vic Firth Sticks/Mallets, Remo Drumheads, Sabian Cymbals, Grover Pro Percussion and a Yamaha Performing Artist.
+Sammons has appeared extensively throughout the U.S. and in Brazil as a guest artist and clinician including multiple performances at the Percussive Arts Society International Convention (PASIC), Universidad Federal de Rio de Janeiro and de Recife in Brazil, Northwest Percussion Festival, various Percussive Arts Society’s “Days of Percussion”, National Association for Music Education, and numerous state Music Educators Association Conventions as well as prominent universities across the U.S. He has performed with orchestras in Florida, Arizona, and Alabama where he was percussionist / assistant timpanist with the Mobile Symphony Orchestra from 2008-2012.
+Sammons is an artist endorsee for Vic Firth Sticks/Mallets, Remo Drumheads, Sabian Cymbals, Grover Pro Percussion and is a Yamaha Performing Artist.

-Sammons as served as an elected member of the Executive Committee for the Percussive Arts Society as well as other appointments including University Pedagogy Committee Chair, Education Committee and Collegiate Committee founding member.
+Sammons has served as a member of the Executive Committee for the Percussive Arts Society as well as other appointments including University Pedagogy Committee Chair, Education Committee and Collegiate Committee, founding member.
 From 2013-2016, Sammons served as President for the Utah PAS Chapter, which won the award for “Chapter of the Year” in 2015.
 He is a contributing author to Percussive Notes and PAS Educators’ Companion as well as text and video in the 3rd edition of Teaching Percussion by Gary Cook, a percussion methods book used worldwide.
-In addition, he has commissioned several new works for percussion by prominent composers including Anders Koppel, Dwayne Rice, and Christopher Deane.
+In addition, he has commissioned several new works for percussion by prominent composers including Anders Koppel, Dwayne Rice and Christopher Deane.

-Sammons previously served as Assistant Professor of Music and Director of Percussion Studies at the University of South Alabama from 2008-2012 where he founded and established the USA Jag’ Drumline, USA Steel Band and World Music Group, touring extensively throughout the region.
+Sammons previously served as Assistant Professor of Music and Director of Percussion Studies at the University of South Alabama from 2008-2012 where he founded the USA Jag’ Drumline, USA Steel Band and World Music Group, touring extensively throughout the Gulf Coast region.
 Sammons continues to direct the Treasure Coast Percussion Camp in his hometown of Vero Beach, FL., founded in 2005.

 Michael Sammons received his Doctorate of Musical Arts degree in Percussion Performance from the University of Arizona, where he served as Graduate Teaching Assistant and Director of the UA Steel Band Program from 2003-2007.
 He received the 2007 Outstanding Graduate Teaching Assistant award for the UA College of Fine Arts.
 He earned the Master of Music degree in Percussion Performance from the University of Arizona in 2005 and the Bachelor of Music degree in Music Education, with a Performer’s Certificate, from the University of Florida in 2002.
 His travels abroad include Trinidad, Ghana and Brazil.